HarshavardhanKakarla/CryptoNova/README.md

 # CryptoNova
-website for crypto trading of different cryptocurrencies
+website for crypto trading of different cryptocurrencies using Bootstrap framework along with some scroll animations using javascript